-This policy outlines the obligations Charltons Pty Ltd has in managing the personal information we hold about our clients, potential clients, staff and other individuals.
+This policy outlines the obligations Charltons Accountants Pty Limited has in managing the personal information we hold about our clients, potential clients, staff and other individuals.
 This includes information that can reasonably identify an individual, either directly or indirectly.
 This policy is not intended to, nor can it, replace the provisions in the Acts themselves.

 This policy applies to all personal information collected by us, or submitted to us, whether offline or online, including personal information collected or submitted through our website, applications or through our official social media pages.